Labaro7/TFG/README.md

 The project manages the following aspects:
   - Web interface for the employees operations.
-  - Employees data (number of worked hours, number of orders taken, etc).
+  - Web server to handle requests made by the employees.
-  - Products, ingredients and allergens.
+  - Customizable products, ingredients and allergens.
-  - Clients' orders and clients' tables control.
+  - Control over the orders of the clients and their respective tables.
+  - Employees' data.
-  - Visualization of statistics.
+  - Visualization of statistics: number of orders, popularity of products, etc.

 ## 📷 Screenshots
 <div align="center">